Makktu/Scrollium/README.md

 Set up basic scrolling behaviour - still a mess, but got it working without needing a library.
 Using RN's own Animated.
 Need to fix the auto-scrolling logic to make it more fluid and responsive and permit the user to manually control the scrolling when they want to.

+## 28 Jan 2025

+Added auto-scrolling functionality, but need to work on the logic a bit more, esp. pausing and resuming the scroll.
+User can manually scroll when they please.

+## 29 Jan 2025

+Check resume after HUD visit - is currently showing the start of the text before resuming as normal.
+User would be confused by this as it would appear the app has gone wrong.